-The future is exceptionally bright for research in biomedicine, neuroscience, and materials science using laser-polarized rare gas imaging.
-The scientific problems relating to polarization techniques and the delivery of polarized gas with devices and in solutions are challenging, but progress continues.
-Ventilation images of animals and humans in the United States and Europe provide unprecedented resolution and are likely to provide new information, as is often the case when we can look at something with greater sensitivity, precision, and resolution.
+The future is exceptionally bright for research in biomedicine, neuroscience, and materials science with laser polarized rare gas imaging.
+The scientific problems relating to polarization techniques, delivery of polarized gas with devices and in solutions are challenging, but progress continues.
+Ventilation images of animals and humans in the US and Europe provide unprecedented resolution and are likely to provide new information, as is often the case when we can look at something with greater sensitivity, precision, and resolution.
 Figure 21 provides a stunning example.
-The new techniques possible with 129Xe provide resolution in chemical shift frequency and time that promise to develop into methods to measure perfusion of specific tissues as well as organs, thereby serving to complement PET.
-The potential for a complexity quantitative measure of perfusion promises broad application.
-All of these possibilities have been discussed in this chapter.
+The new techniques possible with 129Xe provide resolution in chemical shift frequency and time that promise to develop into ways of measuring perfusion of specific tissues as well as organs, complementing PET.
+The potential for a completely quantitative measure of perfusion promises broad application.
+All of these possibilities have been discussed in this review.

 However, research with a new imaging modality does not ensure its application as a medical diagnostic procedure.
-Among the potential applications of high-resolution lung ventilation imaging, colonscopy, lung function assessment, and perfusion measurement, MRI with laser-polarized gases must pass the tests of:
+Among the potential applications of high resolution lung ventilation imaging, colonoscopy, lung function assessment, and perfusion measurement, MRI with laser polarized gases must pass the tests of

-- 1. sensitivity to disease or injury;

-- 2. specificity for a unique diagnosis; and
+- 1. sensitivity to disease or injury - 2. specificity for a unique diagnosis

-- 3. effectiveness based on cost and risk.
+3. effectiveness based on cost and risk

-For example, high-resolution lung imaging with 3He has been shown to be clearly sensitive to small ventilation defects-regions of the lung that do not effectively fill with gas in a normal breath.
-However the question of which specific malady this indicates is currently open.
-On the other hand, lower resolution 3He or 129Xe lung images, produced with less gas and lower polarization (see Fig. 13) provide the same ventilation information as a 133Xe nuclear medicine scintigraphy, but without the radiation dose of nearly 1 rad from a single study.
-Such lower resolution scans would therefore provide the demonstrated sensitivity and specificity of the widely used nuclear medicine techniques.
-However, the cost of an MRI is currently many times greater than a 133Xe nuclear medicine study, and the additional cost of laser-polarized gas would significantly increase the cost of an MRI.
-Low-magnetic-field imaging systems may bring the cost down.
+For example, high resolution lung imaging with 3He has been shown to be clearly sensitive to small ventilation defects - regions of the lung that do not effectively fill with gas in a normal breath.
+But the question of what specific malady this indicates is currently open.
+On the other hand, lower resolution 3He or 129Xe lung images, produced with less gas and lower polarization (see figure 11) provide the same ventilation information as a 133Xe nuclear medicine scintigraphy, but without the radiation dose of nearly 1 Rad from a single study.
+Such lower resolution scans would therefore provide the demonstrated sensitivity and specificity of the widely used nuclear medicine study, and the additional cost of an MRI is currently many times greater a 133Xe nuclear medicine study, and the additional gystems may bring the cost down.
 Early diagnosis procedures and repeated studies that would be limited by radiation dose may be developed by physicians with these new tools.
 Pediatric pulmonary medicine may be an important application of the combination of diagnosis without radiation dose and low-field, open-geometry magnets.